tableau/hyper-db/website/docs/sql/datatype/array.md

 ## Limitations

-While arrays are first-class citizens in Hyper, they are subject to some moderate limitations:
+Arrays are subject to the following limitations:

 - The size of an array is limited to 4,294,967,296 elements.
 The actual limit may be lower, depending on the size(s) and nullability of its elements.
 - Arrays cannot be nested.
-- Arrays cannot be persisted.
+- Arrays cannot be used as column types in non-temporary tables.

 :::note
 Also, see the restrictions regarding array support in [external formats](../external/formats.md).